RyaxTech/kube-tutorial/README.md

     $kubectl create -f deployments/scheduler-policy-config.yaml
     $kubectl create -f deployments/heat-scheduler.yaml

+Find the pod that has been deployed for the new scheduling policy:

+    $kubectl get pods --all-namespaces
+    $kubectl describe pods heat-scheduler-SPECIFIC-HASH -n kube-system

 Launch a job that will use the new scheduler:

     $kubectl create -f deployments/podpi.yaml

-Check on which node it is executed by following the logs of the scheduler:
+Check on which node it is executed by following the logs of the scheduler extender:

+    $kubectl logs heat-scheduler-SPECIFIC-HASH -n kube-system -c extender

+Adapt the temperature of nodes:

+    $kubectl annotate --overwrite nodes node2 nerdalize/temp=10

+Launch a new job.
+We can launch the same file as before but before launching we need to change the name of the pod to avoid getting a submission error:

+    $sed -e "s/podpi9/podpi10/g" -i deployments/podpi.yaml
+    $kubectl create -f deployments/podpi.yaml

+Follow the scheduling decision by getting the logs of the scheduler extender as before:

-    $kubectl logs
+    $kubectl logs heat-scheduler-SPECIFIC-HASH -n kube-system -c extender

-## Activate and use Exclusive CPU allocation policy
+## Activate and use Exclusive CPU Management

-Connect on one of the nodes and activate `cpu-manager-policy` parameter on kubelet
+From another terminal connect on one of the compute nodes of your Kubernetes cluster and activate `cpu-manager-policy` parameter on kubelet.

     $KUBEADM_SYSTEMD_CONF=/etc/systemd/system/kubelet.service.d/10-kubeadm.conf
     $sudo sed -e "s/--allow-privileged=true/--allow-privileged=true --cpu-manager-policy=static --kube-reserved=cpu=400m/" -i $KUBEADM_SYSTEMD_CONF